momyc/gevent-fastcgi/README.md

 ```
 ### PasteDeploy

-Gevent-fastcgi defines paste.server_runner entry point.
-It will run FastCGIServer with WSGIRequestHandler.
+Gevent-fastcgi defines three `paste.server_runner' entry points.
+Each of them will run FastCGIServer with different request
+handler implementation:

++ *wsgi*

+	`gevent_fastcgi.wsgi.WSGIRequestHandler' will be used to handle requests.
+	Application is expected to be a WSGI-application.

++ *wsgiref*

+	`gevent_fastcgi.wsgi.WSGIRefRequestHandler' which uses standard `wsgiref.handlers'.
+	Application is expected to be a WSGI-application.

++ *fastcgi*

+	Application is expected to implement `gevent_fastcgi.interfaces.IRequestHandler' interface.
+	It should use `request.stdin' to receive request body and `request.stdout' and/or `request.stderr' to send
+	response back to Web-server.

 Use it as following:
 ```
 ...